 By Maame Efua Addadzi-Koom

-Reine Adélaïde Sophie Alapini-Gansou, is the first Beninese woman to serve on the bench of the International Criminal Court (ICC).
+Reine Adélaïde Sophie Alapini-Gansou is the first Beninese woman to serve on the bench of the International Criminal Court (ICC).
 Born in Abidjan, Côte d’Ivoire on 11 August 1956, she is the fourth of six siblings.
 She is married to Professor Magloire Grégoire Gansou, a Beninese Psychiatrist and member of the University of Medicine with whom she has four children.
 She is also the mother of 2 adoptive children.
 Alapini-Gansou started her primary education in 1963 in Libreville, Gabon, where her father worked as a surveyor.
 When her parents returned to Dahomey (Benin today), she attended the Catholic School of the Sisters of the Immaculate Conception in Ouidah in 1968, where she completed her primary studies.
 She then continued her studies at the Catholic Cours Secondaire Sainte Jeanne d'Arc d’Abomey where she received her first-cycle diploma in 1974.

 At her eldest sister’s request, Alapini-Gansou proceeded to finish her secondary education at the Lycée Mathieu Bouké in Parakou, a popular school in northern Benin.
 There, she obtained her Baccalaureate in Literature in 1978.
 She completed her military service in 1981 whilst also studying law at the Faculty of Law and Political Sciences, National University of Benin.
 She defended her master’s thesis in Business Law and Judicial Careers in 1983 at the same university.
-Judge Alapini-Gansou holds an advanced diploma in Environmental Law and Policy from the Universities of Maastricht (Netherlands), Bhutan, and Lomé (Togo).
+Judge Alapini- Gansou holds an advanced diploma in Environmental Law and Policy from the Universities of Maastricht (Netherlands), Bhutan, and Lomé (Togo).
 She also holds a Diploma in Common Law for business from the University of Lyon in France.

 On 4 December 1986, Alapini-Gansou was admitted to the bar in Benin and has since been involved in issues relating to human rights.
 Through her work at the Women’s Legal Aid Center of the WiILDAF network from 2000 to 2005, Alapini-Gansou provided legal and judicial assistance to many in various courts and tribunals in Benin.
 She was also a lawyer for the Association Avocats sans Frontières (ASF) (Association of Lawyers without Borders) as part of the "Justice for All in Rwanda" project in 2001.
-It was also in 2001 that her career in teaching and research began at the Faculty of Law and Political Science and the Faculty of Health Sciences at University of Abomey-Calavi.
-She has authored a number of academic publications.
+It was also in 2001 that her career in teaching and research began at the Faculty of Law and Political Science and the Faculty of Health Sciences at the University of Abomey-Calavi.
+She has authored several academic publications.

 From 2005 to 2017, she was a Commissioner of the African Commission on the Human and Peoples’ Rights.
 She served as the president of the Commission from 2009 to 2011.
 Her mandate as president, among other things, included chairing the joint group of special procedures of the United Nations and the African Commission.
-She served as a Special Rapporteur on Human Rights Defenders in Africa at three different periods in 2005, 2007 to 2012 and in 2017.
+She served as a Special Rapporteur on Human Rights Defenders in Africa at three different periods in 2005, 2007 to 2012, and in 2017.
 As special rapporteur, Alapini-Gansou worked to strengthen the capacity of civil society actors and the synergy amongst human rights defenders in Africa.
 During her tenure, she introduced innovative tools such as the rapporteur's letter, communications procedure, and urgent appeals to the African Commission as measures for protecting human rights defenders.
-She has launched several studies and guidelines on topical issues including the rights of female defenders, freedom of association and human rights and terrorism.
+She has launched several studies and guidelines on topical issues including the rights of female defenders, freedom of association and human rights, and terrorism.

 In 2012, she was appointed a member of the Permanent Court of Arbitration of the United Nations in The Hague.
 A year later, Alapini-Gansou established the Fondation défenseurs d’Afrique FDDA (Foundation Defenders of Africa) with the support of the African Human Rights Defenders’ Network.
 Alapini-Gansou was inspired to create the foundation through her observation of the sufferings of, and lack of attention for human rights defenders.
 Consequently, the foundation offers services to human rights defenders who are at risk in Africa and the world.
 Her vision for the foundation is that it remains a crucible where human rights defenders will heal and receive strength to keep fighting for human rights.